connorp/streetscape/research_sketch.md

 			- guarantees tighter standard errors (with a consistent estimator)
 			- but cannot distinguish between improper specification and discontinuities in the covariates
 		- show robustness of treatment effect to inclusion/residualization/exclusion of covariates
+	- leverage panel structure?
+Differences in discontinuities?
+		- usually employed only to difference out an effect of one treatment when multiple treatments turn on at the discontinuity
+		- could potentially be used to increase precision beyond just inclusion of lagged outcome variables?
+		- can the panel structure be used to incorporate the multiple rounds/discontinuities?

 - standard errors/clustering (L&L § 4.3.4)
 	- 2SLS robust standard errors
 	- what's the right level for clustering?
-	- incorporate sampling uncertainty from safegraph and streetlight?

 - incorporation of multiple rounds/discontinuities?